Skip to main content

 # echo 4 > /sys/class/infiniband/mlx5_1/device/sriov_numvfs

-Note If you configured already a bond using thess two ports the first command needs to be executed against to bond:
+If you already configured a bond using these two ports the first command needs to be executed against the bond:

 # echo 4 > /sys/class/infiniband/mlx5_bond_0/device/sriov_numvfs